Erin's Own GAC

 Cargin

-In 1923, a young priest with a passion for sport and hailing from Tyrella near Ballykinlar in Co Down moved to instigate a GAA club at An Carraigín following the surge of interest in the Games.
+In late 1921 a young priest arrived to the Sacred Heart Church in Cargin to begin his work as a curate.
+A sports enthusiast with a deep passion for Irish culture, drama, language and games, he immediately set about launching his 'Irish Programme' within the local schools of Carlane and Moneynick, including Gaelic Football and Hurling.
+Hailing from Tyrella near Ballykinlar in Co Down, Fr Dan Magennis moved to instigate a GAA club at An Carraigín in 1923 following the surge of interest in the Games resulting from his encouragement.
 This came as part of the Gaelic Revival period within The Feevagh (An Fíobha), but also for protection of our Irish culture and community during a turbulent period of Ireland's history.
-He was a Curate residing on Cargin Hill at the Sacred Heart Chapel called Fr Dan Magennis.
 Given the extreme political pressures applied to the Toome (Tuaim) area at the time, he recognised the power of sport in bringing people together as a collective and formed the new club as an outlet for community, socialising, drama, Irish music, language, literature, culture and sport, all within familiar settings, similar ideologies and kinship.

 A place for people to safely express their Irish identity, culture and beliefs, while protecting and growing the powerful community bonds in Cargin and Duneane Parish.
 A key group within this was the Cargin Robert Emmet Flute Band, known locally as 'The Emmet Band' and around which the sports teams were based upon.
 The new club was not just a sporting organisation, it was a Comhaltas movement of the family, club and parish with a football team giving it expression.
 It belonged to the people, representative of them, their heritage and their identity.

 In 1926, due to the growing popularity of Gaelic Football in Cargin and SW Antrim, another GAA unit formed in the Parish called 'Lámh Dhearg Toome', evolving out of the Toome Social Club and Toome FC led by Joe Grant, Owen Toal, Jimmy Gribben, Joe McKinless, Monaghan's Tom Lynch and another Mayo man, Michael O'Grady.
-Fr Magennis and Michael Mallon were also heavily involved in getting this new GAA unit up and running.
+Fr Magennis and Mick Mallon were also heavily involved in getting this new GAA unit up and running.
 Some Erin's Own players from the village area joined the new team and just 3 years later Lámh Dhearg won the Antrim Senior Football Championship which was a remarkable feat only 1 year after winning the Antrim Junior Championship in 1928.
 Lámh Dhearg gradually faded from the scene shortly after their historical achievement and by the early 1950s had ceased to exist.

-In their formative years while being resolute in SW Antrim, the Clann Na hÉireann men found the going tough in terms of claiming silverware on an All-County basis.
-It was not until 1938 that they collected their first County title in hurling as part of an amalgamation (under the name Erin's Own, Cargin) with near neighbours Creggan Kickhams and Tír Na nÓg Randalstown, by winning the 1938 Junior Hurling Championship and followed this up by winning the Senior hurling championship (Under the name Tír Na nÓg) in 1939.
+In their formative years while being resolute in SW Antrim, the Clann na hÉireann men found the going tough in terms of claiming silverware on an All-County basis.
+It was not until 1938 that they collected their first County title in hurling as part of an amalgamation (under the name Erin's Own, Cargin) with near neighbours Creggan Kickhams and Tír na nÓg Randalstown, by winning the 1938 Junior Hurling Championship and followed this up by winning the Senior hurling championship (Under the name Tír Na nÓg) in 1939.

 The breakthrough for Cargin football came after 30 years in 1953 when we won the County Junior Football title achieving senior status for the first time, spring boarding from the Minor team of 1944 who collected the club's first Minor Championship.
 A football generation later, we obtained our first Senior football championship in 1974, again launched from the superb Minor teams of the late 60s.